Sachsenhausen concentration camp: Sachsenhausen under Nazi Germany

 The camp was finished in 1936.
-It was located 35 km north of Berlin, which gave it a primary position among the German concentration camps: the administrative centre of all concentration camps was located in Oranienburg, and Sachsenhausen became a training centre for Schutzstaffel (SS) officers (who would often be sent to oversee other camps afterwards).
+It was located 35 km north of Berlin, which gave it a primary position among the German concentration camps: the administrative centre of all concentration camps was located in Oranienburg, and Sachsenhausen became a training centre for (SS) officers (who would often be sent to oversee other camps afterwards).
 Initially, the camp was used to perfect the most efficient and effective execution method for use in the death camps.
 Given that, executions obviously took place at Sachsenhausen, especially of Soviet prisoners of war.

-During the earlier stages of the camp's existence, the executions were done by placing the prisoners in a small room, often even with music playing, called the Genickschussbaracke (Shot in the neck barrack) and told they were to have their height and weight measured but were instead shot in the back of the neck through a sliding door located behind the neck.
+During the earlier stages of the camp's existence, the executions were done by placing the prisoners in a small room, often even with music playing, called the (lit.
+'Shot-in-the-neck-barrack') and told they were to have their height and weight measured but were instead shot in the back of the neck through a sliding door located behind the neck.
 This was found to be far too time-consuming, so they then trialled a trench, killing either by shooting or by hanging.
 While this more easily enabled group executions, it created too much initial panic among the prisoners, making them harder to control.
 Then small scale trials of what would go on to become the large scale, death camp gas chambers were designed and carried out.
 These trials showed the authorities that this method facilitated the means to murder the largest number of prisoners without "excessive" initial panic.
 So by September 1941, when they were conducting the first trials of this method at Auschwitz, Sachsenhausen had already been the scene of "some gassings in conjunction with the development of gas vans".

 The prisoners were also used as a workforce, with a large task force of prisoners from the camp sent to work in the nearby brickworks to meet Albert Speer's vision of rebuilding Berlin.